peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public bool IsInfinity();

-Gets a value indicating whether this object is positive or negative infinity.
+Gets a value indicating whether this object is positive or negative nfinity.

 <b>Return Value:</b>